li-script/lightning/README.md

   </p>
 </p>

-Lightning Script is a work-in-progress scripting language with a modern syntax, uncompromising performance, zero dependencies, and first-class embedding support.
+Lightning Script is a work-in-progress scripting language with a modern syntax, uncompromising performance, and first-class embedding support.

 ## Building